enfrte/locate-me/README.md

 ## About

 This is a Cordova app with a maps client.
-You'l need some place to host the client and its required files.
+You'll need some place to host the maps client and its required files.

+The cordova app polls the device's GPS, or other geo-location services and uploads the data to your webserver.
+This data is rendered to google maps.